 The Borough administers two single-employer pension plans covering substantially all fulltime employees: the Police Pension Plan (Police Plan), a defined benefit plan for police officers and the Administrative Pension Plan (Administrative Plan), a defined contribution plan for administrative employees.
 Stand-alone financial statements are not issued for either plan.
 The Borough also makes contributions to the multi-employer Western Pennsylvania Teamsters and Employers Pension Fund (Non-Uniformed Pension Plan) for its road, clerical, and dispatch employees in accordance with a collective bargaining agreement.
-The Non-Uniformed Pension Plan is administered solely by its Trustees.
+The Non-Uniformed Pension Plan is administered solely by its Trustees and is subject to GASB Statement No. 78.